Fed's new rate guidance pushes euro zone bond yields lower

-LONDON, March 17 Euro zone bond yields fell on Thursday after the U.S. Federal Reserve reduced the number of rate hikes due this year, potentially giving the European Central Bank more headaches just one week after it unveiled a comprehensive easing package.
+LONDON, March 17 Euro zone bond yields fell on Thursday after the U.S. Federal Reserve reduced the number of rate hikes due this year, potentially giving the European Central Bank more headaches a week after unveiling a comprehensive easing package.

 The Fed held interest rates steady on Wednesday and indicated that moderate U.S. economic growth and "strong job gains" would allow it to tighten policy this year.